 - go for the thicker pork chops so they don’t turn out dry and overcooked — we’re looking for 3/4-1″ thick, and not the fast fry.

-- They will be nearly cooked by the time you’re done searing them, but you really want to pressure cook them for 8 minutes so they are tender and juicy.
+- They will be nearly cooked by the time you’re done searing them, but you really want to pressure cook them for a couple minutes so they are tender and juicy.

 How to cook Instant Pot Bone In Pork Chops:

 Bone in pork chops have incredible flavor and a great texture.
 Here are some tips for cooking:

 - Bone in pork chops won’t shrink as much as boneless pork chops

 - As with boneless pork chops, you want to make sure you aren’t grabbing the pack of “fast fry” or super thin pork chops, otherwise you will end up with overcooked pork.

 Side dishes to go with these Instant Pot Pork Chops:

 - Instant Pot Mashed Potatoes